 Ellén Trechend is a three-headed Irish monster that is said to have emerged from the cave of Cruachan in Roscommon, Ireland.
 According to the legend, it terrorised the Irish people and laid waste to Ireland until it was killed by the poet and hero Amergin.

 The creature was often described as looking like a vulture or a three-headed dragon.
 The Irish author P.W Joyce believes that the Ellén Trechend was mounted by a goblin who commandeered an army to destroy Ireland.
 Unlike the other creatures of Irish mythology, the Ellén Trechend is the one that actually looks like a classic monster the most.
-All around Europe, you will be able to find myths very close to the Ellén Trechend.
+All around Europe, you can find myths close to the Ellén Trechend.